betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_pr_preview_branch.md

 [ (preview)]$ git push       # to origin/preview
 ```

+These commands are performed automatically by the Github Actions [`merge-pr-to-preview.yml`](https://github.com/betterscientificsoftware/bssw.io/blob/master/.github/workflows/merge-pr-to-preview.yml) workflow when the `preview` label is set on the PR for the branch `content-x` and whenever new commits are pushed to the PR branch when that label is set.
+(If the `preview` label is not set, then the PR branch is not automatically merged to the `preview` branch.)

 The commands to update the `preview` branch after a `content-X` branch and PR
 has been "graduated" (i.e. merged to `master`), or any updates to the `master`
 branch are made, are: